Move to Mexico the best tips for a new life or retirement

 Living in Mexico an expat story

-As an expat living in Mexico for a year I had the pleasure of experiencing a great deal of fabulous Yucatecan foods, sites to see and simply exploring the area.
+As an ex-pat living in Mexico for a year I had the pleasure of experiencing a great deal of fabulous Yucatecan foods, sites to see and simply exploring the area.
 I loved discovering all the new farmer’s markets that were beginning to flourish alongside some fantastic artisan crafts.
 There is much to take in and explore in Mexico whether you decide on the Yucatan or any other region.
-In the Yucatan you can explore Mayan sites like Uxmal and it’s hidden garden, Dzibilchaltun and other Mayan legends.
+In the Yucatan, you can explore Mayan sites like Uxmal and a hidden garden, Dzibilchaltun and other Mayan legends.
 You can easily travel to Playa del Carmen and Tulum to explore the Caribbean side and experience cenotes and the superb Rio de Secreto.

 There you have it, relatively simple to move to Mexico and it doesn’t cost a fortune to live there.